 Parker is also known as a philanthropist, donating $600 million in 2015 to launch the Parker Foundation focused on funding programs in life sciences, global public health and civic engagement.

 Plouffe was campaign manager for Obama’s 2008 presidential campaign.
 He served as senior advisor to Obama from Day 1 of Obama’s term in the White House.
 In 2014, Plouffe became the senior vice president of policy and strategy for Uber.
 In 2017, Plouffe joined Facebook CEO Mark Zuckerberg’s Chan Zuckerberg Initiative to lead policy and advocacy.

-In 2017, the Chicago Board of Ethics fined Plouffe $90,000 by violating ethics rules when he failed to register on time as a lobbyist after contacting then-Chicago Mayor Rahm Emanuel to help Uber with regulations for picking up travelers at Chicago airports.
+In 2017, the Chicago Board of Ethics fined Plouffe $90,000 by violating ethics rules when he failed to register on time as a lobbyist before contacting then-Chicago Mayor Rahm Emanuel to help Uber with regulations for picking up travelers at Chicago airports.

 Listen to GHOGH with Jamarlin Martin | Episode 68: Jamarlin Martin